-Lead Generation Check list – Part 3: Develop and intensify your Ideal Customer Profile
+Lead Generation Check list – Part 3: Develop your Ideal Customer Profile

 I’ve started an eight-part series I’m calling the ‘Lead Generation Checklist.’
 Each post in the series addresses a step that in my experience helps improve lead generation efforts.
 The first installment discussed changing your mindset to focus on conversations not campaigns.
 In Step Two, I discussed how to align sales and marketing as one team.
 I’ve received a lot of great comments from these posts, and I hope you will refer back to them so you can benefit from the nuggets of wisdom by your fellow readers.